MicrosoftDocs/dataexplorer-docs/data-explorer/migrate-cluster-to-multiple-availability-zone.md

 ### Supported regions

-Migration to multiple availability zones is fully supported in all regions, but is not available where capacity restrictions apply.
-The following regions are supported:
+Migration to multiple availability zones is fully supported in all regions, but is limited to regions that don't have capacity restrictions.
+The following regions are currently supported:

 - Australia East
 - Canada Central